fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 # Attaching the gantry feet soles

-* Screw the gantry soles to the gantry feet, do not tighten the screws yet.
+* Screw the gantry soles to the gantry feet.

 ![Sole to feet](./img/assembly/assembly_soles_to_feet.JPG)